ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 \includegraphics[width=4.2in]{sim-steps.pdf}
 \end{center}

-Figure 1: Flow diagram of `run_ss3sim()` stock-assessment simulation steps.
+Figure 1: Flow diagram of the main steps in an ss3sim simulation carried out using `run_ss3sim()`.
-Function names are shown in a monospaced font.
+Functions that are called internally are shown in a monospaced font.

 \clearpage